Kopassus: Accusations of human rights violations

-Criminal conduct
+Criminal conducts

 In 1996 a member of Kopassus known as Sanurip suffering from depression went on a rampage and killed 16 (11 military and 5 civilians) and injured 11 others.
 He was later sentenced to death.

 In March 2013, twelve Kopassus members wearing ski masks and armed with AK-47 rifles raided the Cebongan Prison near Yogyakarta which housed four prisoners charged with murdering their superior officer three days earlier in a nightclub brawl.
-The members threatened and beat 12 prisons guards and a member fatally shot the four prisoners.
-The member who shot the four was found guilty of murder in a military court and sentenced to eleven years and two other members who supplied the weapons and stood next to him as he shot received six and eight years sentences.
+The members threatened and beaten 12 prisons guards and a member fatally shot the four prisoners.
+The shooter was found guilty of homicide in a military court and sentenced to eleven years and two other members who supplied the weapons and stood next to him as he shot received six and eight years sentences.
 Three of the twelve members tried and sentenced in the military court were dishonorably discharged.

 In September 2015, the Army Chief of Staff General Mulyono at a ceremony at the Kopassus headquarters, stated that "There are still soldiers from the Indonesian Army who taint the name of their force and the Army with their arrogant and selfish attitudes … by engaging in misdeeds or even acting against the law".
 Kopassus members had months earlier been involved in two incidents: